timocafe/lava/README.md

 ## Disclamer

-I did not make a study of the efficiency of the generator, and I have no idea of the SHA256 algo. for the randomness.
-So no garantee at all of the math. quality.
+I did not make a study of the efficiency of the generator, and I have no idea of the SHA256 influence for the randomness.
+So no garantee, at all of the mathematical  quality.